javierbotero/quote-machine/README.md

 # quote-machine
-This is the exercise on Freecodecamp for Javascript front-end libraries.
+This is the exercise 'Random Quote Machine' on Freecodecamp for Javascript front-end libraries.
 Just an excuse to practice React and Redux :)